mannabri/ethereum-basics/challenge/01_Bank/README.md

 ### Start
-Have a look in the `contracts` folder and follow the instructions in each smart contract to complete the code.
+Have a look at the `contracts` folder.
+Each smart contract has comments starting with `// (!) ... ` that explain what the code should do.
+The following `/* ... */` show you where you have to implement something.

 **Happy coding!**